-Growing degree-days have accumulated quickly, but it may not yet be time to apply plant growth regulators to control annual bluegrass seedheads on golf courses.
+Growing degree-days have accumulated very slowly this year, but many areas in Lower Michigan are now or will shortly be in the optimum application window for applying plant growth regulators to control annual bluegrass seedheads on golf courses.

-The quick start to the growing season in 2017 has resulted in many questions regarding growing degree-days (GDD) and application timing for Proxy/Primo to control annual bluegrass seedheads.
-The green wave of GDD reaching the application timing has swept into Michigan (see figure).
+The slow start to the 2018 growing season has once again resulted in many questions regarding growing degree-days (GDD) and application timing for Proxy/Primo to control annual bluegrass seedheads.
+The green wave of GDD reaching the application timing has swept into Michigan within the last week (see figure).

 Many golf course superintendents use two applications of Proxy/Primo for managing annual bluegrass seedheads on putting greens.
 This combination has proven to be a reliable way to suppress seedheads and enhance turf quality in the spring.